nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-release-notes-3-0-13.md

 {{! multiexcerpt name='web-ui-updates'}}
 ## What's New in Web UI for LTS 2021 (version 3.0.13)

-This release puts focus on accessibility improvements.

-### Accessibility Improvements

-The element serving as a basis for our `nuxeo-date-picker` (`vaadin-date-picker`) has been upgraded to the latest release in order to benefit from numerous accessibility improvements.
-This upgrade is transparent and we conducted an audit to ensure that it would come with no breaking change.<br/>[[ELEMENTS-1490](https://jira.nuxeo.com/browse/ELEMENTS-1490)]

-The browsing tree has better compatibility with screen readers.<br/>[[WEBUI-209](https://jira.nuxeo.com/browse/WEBUI-209)]

-Our [Voluntary Product Accessibility Template]({{page space='nxdoc' page='web-ui-overview'}}#accessibility) (VPAT) for Web UI is available to download anytime to check our conformance level.
+This is a bugfix release.

 ### Noteworthy Changes

+- The browsing tree has better compatibility with screen readers.<br/>[[WEBUI-209](https://jira.nuxeo.com/browse/WEBUI-209)]
 - Bulk edit forms keep good performance even when using many multivalued fields.<br/>[[WEBUI-739](https://jira.nuxeo.com/browse/WEBUI-739)]